open menu icon

 Transcript Review:

 LSAC collects transcripts from each undergraduate institution you attended.
-This includes all courses completed before your first bachelor’s degree.
-That ensures a complete, accurate record of your academic history.
-After that, they review them.
+This includes all courses completed before your first bachelor's degree.
+This ensures a complete and accurate record of your academic history, which LSAC then reviews and standardizes.

 Grade Standardization: